spsquared/Mountain_Guarder-beta/.github/ISSUE_TEMPLATE/bug-report.md

 **Issue number**
-Link to the original bug report on https://github.com/definitely-nobody-is-here/Mountain_Guarder/issues
+Link to the original bug report on https://github.com/definitely-nobody-is-here/Mountain_Guarder/issues If no issue has been created, describe the bug.
+Do not create a bug report.

 **Describe the cause**
 A clear and concise description of what causes the bug.